oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 TBD Tom The following sections are repetitive/verbose.
 Consolidate/remove plus replace with bullets.
 Plus move 'rebase' details to earlier sections.
+Finally, update the overview to mention this section.

 ##### Domain in PV